erc-cosmos/cosmodoit/README.md

 To force a task to be recomputed, type `doit forget <task>` and it will be run on the next execution.

 Running `doit clean` will remove the intermediary files, keeping only the final features.

+If processing is long, using `doit -n <N> -P thread` will run tasks on N threads.